Keep those two front teeth where they belong

 That's why Wilson Orthodontics has provided free custom mouthguards to student athletes for the past 14 years.
-Each year, we distribute about 500 protectors to football and lacrosse athletes in Sherwood, Newberg and the surrounding communities.
+This year, we'll distribute roughly 500 protectors to football and lacrosse athletes in Sherwood, Newberg and the surrounding communities.

 But mouthguards are important for athletes in every sport.
 So here's a breakdown that will help you choose the best option.

 Ready Made.
 A ready made (or "stock") mouthguard is fine, especially if practice is in 20 minutes.
 But they're the least safe, least effective and least preferred option.
 In your mouth, one size really doesn't fit all, and there's actually a choking hazard associated with these brands.

 Mouth Formed.
 "Boil and bite" mouthguards are probably the most common out there.
 When heated in boiling water, they become pliable, allowing you to bite down and mold them.
 Unfortunately, the process isn't perfect, and these still tend to shift during play.

 Custom Made.
 Hands down, this is the best option.
-At Wilson Orthodontics, we can make a custom-molded mouthguard, and can tailor your mouthguard to your dental history and chosen sport.
+At Wilson Orthodontics, we can not only make a custom mold of your bite, but I can tailor your mouthguard to you dental history and chosen sport.
 These are the safest option, and it's what the pros use too.

 17680 SW Handley St., Suite 202